Qumran Caves

-Qumran Caves are a series of caves, both natural and artificial, found around the archaeological site of Qumran in the Judaean Desert.
+The Qumran Caves (كهوف قمران Kuhūf Qumrān; מערות קומראן HaMeara Kumran) are a series of caves, both natural and artificial, found around the archaeological site of Qumran in the Judaean Desert.
 It is in these caves that the Dead Sea Scrolls were discovered.

 Israel Nature and Parks Authority took over the site following the end of the 1967 war, when Israel occupied the West Bank and seized Qumran.
 Israel has since invested heavily in the area to establish the Qumran caves as a site of "uniquely Israeli Jewish heritage".
 The caves are recognized in Israel as a National Heritage Site, despite the caves being in occupied Palestinian territories; as such, the designation has drawn criticism.

-History
+Caves

 The limestone cliffs above Qumran contain numerous caves that have been used over the millennia: the first traces of occupation are from the Chalcolithic period then onward to the Arab period.
 The artificial caves relate to the period of the settlement at Qumran and were cut into the marl bluffs of the terrace on which Qumran sits.